 Our revenues and certain operating expenses (cost of revenues, sales and marketing and general and administrative expenses) from our international operations have represented and will continue to represent a significant portion of our total revenues and certain operating expenses.
 As a result, our revenues and certain operating expenses have been and will continue to be affected by changes in the U.S. dollar against major international currencies such as the Brazilian real, British pound, Canadian dollar, Euro, Swiss franc, Australian dollar, Hong Kong dollar, Japanese yen and Singapore dollar.
 In order to provide a framework for assessing how each of our business segments performed excluding the impact of foreign currency fluctuations, we present period-over-period percentage changes in our revenues and certain operating expenses on a constant currency basis in addition to the historical amounts as reported.
 Presenting constant currency results of operations is a non-GAAP financial measure and is not meant to be considered in isolation or as an alternative to GAAP results of operations.
 However, we have presented this non-GAAP financial measure to provide investors with an additional tool to evaluate our operating results.
-To present this information, our current and comparative prior period revenues and certain operating expenses from entities reporting in currencies other than the U.S. dollar acconverted into U.S. dollars at constant exchange rates rather than the actual exchange rates in effect during the respective periods (i.e. average rates in effect for the three months ended June 30, 2010 are used as exchange rates in effect for the six months ended June 30, 2011 when comparing the three months ended June 30, 2011 with the six months ended June 30, 2010 are used as exchange rates in effect for the six months ended June 30, 2010 are used as exchange rates of the six months ended June 30, 2011 when comparing the six months ended June 30, 2011 with the six months ended June 30, 2010 are used as exchange r
+To present this information, our current and comparative prior period revenues and certain operating expenses from entities reporting in currencies other than the U.S. dollar are converted into U.S. dollars at constant exchange rates rather than the actual exchange rates in effect during the respective periods (i.e. average rates in effect for the three months ended June 30, 2010 are used as exchange rates for the six months ended June 30, 2011 with the three months ended June 30, 2010 are used as exchange rates for the six months ended June 30, 2010 are used as exchange rates for the six months ended June 30, 2010 are used as exchange rates for the six months ended June 30, 2010 are used as exchange rates for the six months ended June 30, 2010 are used as exchange rates for the six months e